Dorchester Abbey: History

+In 1536, the abbey was affected by the Dissolution of the Monasteries, resulting in the loss of the monastic buildings and the destruction of St Birinus’ shrine.
+However, the church itself was saved when a local man, Richard Beauforest, paid £140 to the Crown and later gifted the building to the people of Dorchester parish in 1554.
+The tower was rebuilt in 1602.

-No register or cartulary of Dorchester Abbey is known to exist, and only a single charter, confirming the donation of a church by King John, is given by Dugdale.
-Edmund Ashefeld was the first impropriator of the abbey site and precincts, which afterwards passed through various hands.
+No register or cartulary of Dorchester Abbey is known to have survived.
+Only one charter, in which King John confirmed the donation of a church, is mentioned by Dugdale.
+The first lay owner (impropriator) of the abbey site and its grounds was Edmund Ashefeld, after which the property passed through several hands.

 Church

 The church of Dorchester Abbey, as it stands today, was built entirely by the Augustinian Canons, although there are traces on the north side of Saxon masonry, probably part of the ancient cathedral.
 The whole length of the church is 230 ft, its width 70 ft and its height 55 ft.
 The north transept and its doorway are Norman.

 The north side of the nave and chancel arch are Early English Gothic.
 The choir, south side of nave, south aisle are Decorated Gothic.
 The south porch is late Perpendicular Gothic.
 The very rich sanctuary, with its highly decorated windows (including the famous east window one known as the Jesse Tree window) and ornately carved sedilia and piscina, dates from 1330.